j4cobgarby/rptree/readme.md

 cp rptree_completion.sh /etc/bash_completion.d
 ```

 You'll probably need to run those with `sudo`.
+You can of course run it locally without installing system-wide.

 ### Using **rptree**

-Speaking of which, you probably also need to use `sudo` when running **rptree**, because otherwise you likely won't have permission to attach to other processes.

-Simply run `rptree <the pid of your process>`, and everything should work.
-There's nothing else to it, because you can't interact with the program in any way (yet).
+**rptree** uses `ptrace` to monitor your process.
+By default, you will need sudo (or similar) to attach to arbitrary processes.
+If you have access to sudo, simply run `sudo rptree <the pid of your process>`, and everything should work.

+### Without sudo

+Luckily, it's possible to attach without using sudo.
+The idea is that a child can call `prctl(PR_SET_TRACER, PR_SET_PTRACER_ANY)` on itself to allow any process to trace it.
+If you run your process-to-monitor with the included `traceme` program (e.g. `traceme bash` to run bash with tracing globally allowed), then you can `rptree` it without sudo!

+Be careful though!
+This method allows _any_ other process on the system, so it's recommended not to do this with sensitive programs, and/or on systems which others are using.

+The reason `traceme` uses `PR_SET_PTRACER_ANY` rather than specifically allowing `rptree` is just because it's way less fiddly.

 ## Related Work